Coderakid01/DualCore_HibiscusSense/README.md

   </br>

-<h3>Credits for these awesome people for creating this awesome products and also my lecturers for their guidance! 😎</h3>
+<h3>Credits for these awesome people for creating this awesome products and also my lecturers for their guidance!</h3>

 <ul>
   <li> My Awesome Lecturers from KKTMPJ 😎 </li>